gix/foo_scrobble/README.md

 ## Building

 Requires Visual Studio 2019 with:
+- Workloads:
-- Workload: Desktop development for C++
+  - Desktop development with C++
+  - .NET desktop development
+  - .NET Core cross-platform development
+- Components:
-- Component: MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.28)
+  - MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.28)

+The .NET workloads are not required for the `foo_scrobble` library, but are used by the included test server project and the `build.proj` script assumes those are present.

 External dependencies are consumed using the `foo_scrobble-deps` NuGet package.
-Run the `eng\Build-Dependencies.ps1` script to build and install the package to the solution.
+Before opening the solution or building from the command-line, run the `eng\Build-Dependencies.ps1` script to build and install the package to the solution.
 The foobar2000 SDK is already contained in the repository.

 To build a release version run the following from a Visual Studio Developer Command Prompt:
 ```